juanmirocks/drupal-module-CalDAV-Events/README.md

 ### Maintenance
-I wrote this module for my own needs.
-I can only maintain and extend the module if people show interest.
+I wrote this module for my own use.
+If you need maintenance or want to extend the module, contact me at: https://juanmi.rocks.